InnerView-Ultrasound/aio-setup/README.md

     }
     ```
     If you haven't already, edit the sample configuration and substitute in your domain names and IP addresses.
+1. All set!
+Now, all that's left is to set up your servers through the AIO interface as usual by visiting `https://example1.com:8443` and `https://example2.com:8443` in a browser.
+Once you're finished going through each setup, you can access your new instances simply through their domain names.
+You can host as many instances with as many domain names as you want this way, as long as you have enough system resources.
+Enjoy!

 ## Run multiple AIO instances on the same server with docker rootless
 1. Create as many linux users as you need first.
 The easiest way is to use `sudo adduser` and follow the setup for that.
 Make sure to create a strong unique password for each of them and write it down!